Business English Vocabulary: Talking about the Future (+ Quiz)

 They’ll definitely want to discuss the results.

-Practice What You’ve Learned — Take the Quick Quiz
+Practice What You’ve Learned - Take the Quiz

 ANSWER KEY - QUIZ